 Foreign exchange translation gains and losses on debtor loans arise on the revaluation of foreign currency denominated debtor loans.
 Foreign currency translation amounts are recognised in accordance with accounting policy 2.4.

-Gains and losses on foreign exchange derivatives arise from market movements that affect the value of the derivatives at the reporting date.
+Gains and losses on foreign exchange derivatives arise from market movements that affect the value of the derivatives.
+No derivative contracts are held at the reporting date.